 Upon application by the Kaimai Canoe Club, the consent holder must maintain a recreational release discharge of up to 25 cubic metres per second from the McLaren Falls Gated Channel Spillway so as to ensure that there is a minimum flow of 14 cubic metres per second in the Wairoa River immediately downstream of the McLaren Falls Bridge.

-The recreational release must be made available by the consent holder for 6 hours, between 10 am and 4 pm, for up to a maximum of 26 days per annum.
+The recreational release must be made available by the consent holder between 10 am and 4 pm, for up to a maximum of 26 days per annum.

 The consent holder must make available lake level data for Lake McLaren and river flow data for the Wairoa River downstream of the McLaren Falls Bridge on its website to enable recreational users of Lake McLaren and the Wairoa River to understand lake levels and river flows before potentially commencing any recreational activities.